justinleebehnke/portfolio/content/blogs/blog1.md

 make a blog post about how I slew this dragon.

 The basic outline I've got so far is as follows:

-1.Use Canvas to display your app inside of Salesforce 2.Use Heroku Connect on the Heroku PaaS to get rapid data access and about a billion other sick features 3.Somehow figure out how to dynamically map the DB Schema of your client base to your standardized schema 4.Get super rich and retire
+1. Use Canvas to display your app inside of Salesforce
+* Use Heroku Connect on the Heroku PaaS to get rapid data access and about a billion other sick features
+* Somehow figure out how to dynamically map the DB Schema of your client base to your standardized schema
+* Get super rich and retire

 That's all I've got so far and that's after about 16 hours of research.
 We'll see how this develops